suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {::include draft-ietf-suit-firmware-encryption.cddl}
 ~~~

 # Acknowledgements
 {: numbered="no"}

 We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
 Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence
-Lundblade, Christian Amsüss, and Carsten Bormann for their review feedback.
-Finally, we would like
+Lundblade, Christian Amsüss, Ruud Derwig, and Carsten Bormann for their review feedback.
+Finally,
-to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.
+we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on
+binary analysis.